Poisson Geometry Related to Atiyah Sequences

-Let us mention that $\pi^*_G$ is a complete Poisson map, see Proposition 6.6 in \cite{Wei}.
+Let us mention that $\pi^*_G$ is a complete Poisson map; that is, the pullback of every function on~$T^*P/G$ that has a complete Hamiltonian vector f\/ield, also has a~complete Hamiltonian vector f\/ield (see \cite[Proposition~6.6]{Wei}).
 The completness of the momentum map $J$ follows from its $G$-equivariance.
-In the rest of the paper we will assume that $G$ and $P$ are connected manifolds.
-This implies the connectness of the fibres of $\pi^*_G$ and $J_{}$.
-Taking into consideration this assumption and the properties of the dual symplectic pair (\ref{diagsymplpair}) mentioned above one finds (see \cite{Wei}) that there is a one-to-one correspondence between the symplectic leaves \be \S=\pi^*_G(J_{}^{-1}(\O))\ee of $T^*P/G$ and the coadjoint orbits \be \O=J_{}((\pi^*_G)^{-1}(\S))\ee which are the symplectic leaves of $ T^*_e G$.
+In the rest of the paper we will assume that~$G$ and~$P$ are connected manifolds.
+This implies the connectness of the f\/ibres of $\pi^*_G$ and $J_{}$.
+Taking into consideration this assumption and the properties of the dual pair (\ref{diagsymplpair}) mentioned above one f\/inds (see \cite{Wei}) that there is a~one-to-one correspondence between the symplectic leaves